Jung Baaz

 Jungbaaz is a 1989 Hindi action drama movie directed and co-written by Mehul Kumar.
 It stars Raaj Kumar, Govinda, Mandakini in lead roles.
-The film was a remake of Tamil film Jallikattu (1987).

 Plot

 Arjun's mother and young brother are killed by Mahakaal and his henchman after his brother witnessed them murdering a man.
 With the help of veteran advocate KP Saxena, Mahakaal got Arjun convicted for the murders.
 Arjun manages to escape from prison and take his revenge on them.